orkes-io/docs/docs/getting-started/run/running-first-workflow.md

 * [Local Conductor](http://localhost:8080/swagger-ui/index.html?configUrl=/api-docs/swagger-config#/metadata-resource/create)

 >NOTE: If you are using Orkes Playground, you will need an authentication token.
 In the dashboard, click your user icon in the top right, and choose the `copy token` option.
-Back on the Swagger page, click the lock to the right of the endpoint, and past the token here. ([Here are more details on authentication](/content/docs/getting-started/concepts/access-control-applications#prototyping).)
+Back on the Swagger page, click the lock to the right of the endpoint, and paste the token here. ([Here are more details on authentication](/content/docs/getting-started/concepts/access-control-applications#prototyping).)

 If the link doesn’t open to the correct Swagger section, we can navigate to `Metadata-Resource` -> `POST /api/metadata/workflow`